onox/orka/README.md

 computing on the GPU, and to use input devices like gamepads.

 - **Object-oriented rendering API**.
-Renderer objects like shader programs, vertex formats, framebuffers, buffers, and textures can be used via an object-oriented API.
+Renderer objects like shader programs, framebuffers, buffers, and textures can be used via an object-oriented API.
 Objects are automatically created and destroyed by using controlled types.
 Various [AZDO][url-azdo] techniques can be used to allow multithreaded buffer updates and batched draw calls for high performance rendering.